genie-tooling/genie-tooling/README.md

 import asyncio
 import os
-from genie_tooling.config.models import MiddlewareConfig from genie_tooling.genie import Genie from genie_tooling.security.key_provider import KeyProvider from genie_tooling.core.types import Plugin as CorePluginType
+from genie_tooling.config.models import MiddlewareConfig from genie_tooling.config.features import FeatureSettings # Import FeatureSettings from genie_tooling.genie import Genie from genie_tooling.security.key_provider import KeyProvider from genie_tooling.core.types import Plugin as CorePluginType

 # 1. Implement your application's KeyProvider
 # This example uses environment variables.
 In production, use a secure vault.
+# Alternatively, if you only need environment variables, Genie defaults to
+# an EnvironmentKeyProvider if no key_provider_instance is given and
+# key_provider_id is not set or set to "env_keys" in MiddlewareConfig.
 class MyAppKeyProvider(KeyProvider, CorePluginType):
     plugin_id = "my_app_key_provider_v1" # Must be unique